Spectral chaos bounds from scaling theory of maximally efficient quantum-dynamical scrambling: Abstract

 \section{Abstract}

 A key conjecture about the evolution of complex quantum systems towards an ergodic steady state, known as scrambling, is that this process acquires universal features when it is most efficient.
-We develop a single-parameter scaling theory for this scenario, which embodies exact self-similarity of the spectral correlations along the complete scrambling dynamics.
-We establish that the scaling predictions are matched by a privileged stochastic process, and serve as bounds for other dynamical scrambling scenarios, allowing one to quantify inefficient or incomplete scrambling on all timescales.
+We develop a single-parameter scaling theory for the spectral statistics in this scenario, which embodies exact self-similarity of the spectral correlations along the complete scrambling dynamics.
+We establish that the scaling predictions are matched by a privileged stochastic process and serve as bounds for other dynamical scrambling scenarios, allowing one to quantify inefficient or incomplete scrambling on all time scales.